White Witch: Characteristics

-An extraordinarily beautiful, tall, and imposing woman, Jadis enchants Digory Kirke, Andrew Ketterley and Edmund Pevensie on first encounters.
+An extraordinarily beautiful, extremely tall, and imposing woman, Jadis enchants Digory Kirke, Andrew Ketterley and Edmund Pevensie on first encounters.
 She is seven feet tall, as were all members of the Royal Family of Charn.
 After eating the fruit of eternal life, her skin becomes as white as paper.

 A natural-born sorceress and a cunning strategist, Jadis is arrogant and cruel, considering herself above all rules and viewing others as tools to be used or obstacles to be demolished.
 After she eats the Fruit of Everlasting Life, selfishly and against the written admonition on the gate, she discovers that her sense of inner power and life is amplified.
 Her callousness and sense of entitlement are most clearly demonstrated when she uses the Deplorable Word in Charn to vanquish her sister, even though the Word would eradicate all life in that world but her own.
 She prefers to destroy that entire world than submit to her sister's authority and shows afterward a remorseless pride in her actions.

 Though her magic disappears when she leaves Charn, she manages to build it up again in Narnia's world, exercising both her previous experience and her privilege to witness a new world's dawning to become again a sorceress of formidable power, though she is still outclassed by Aslan.
 She eventually usurps the throne of Narnia, using her magic to cast the land into perpetual winter.
 Her most feared weapon is her wand, whose magic is capable of turning people into stone.
 The petrified remains of her enemies decorate the halls of her castle.
 For the brief time that Jadis is on Earth, she has no magical power but retains her phenomenal strength.
 This is demonstrated when she battles with Metropolitan Police in London, wielding the cross-bar she wrenched from a lamp post.
-The same cross-bar is taken into the new world that would become Narnia and grows into the full lamp post encountered by Lucy Pevensie many years later.
+The same cross-bar is taken into Narnia during its magical creation by Aslan, and grows into the full lamp post encountered by Lucy Pevensie many years later.